tttp/dxid/README.md

 In the US, I've seen ids prefixed with #, but that is not a used convention in Europe...
 I had to explain that #42 doesn't mean that it's $42 and no, # instead of $ isn't a typo.

-Another issue with ids as base 10 is when you use is with a spreadsheet, that might very kindly format it, create a total and whatever it can think of to mess up your list.
+Another issue with ids as base 10 is when you use is with a spreadsheet, it might very kindly format them, sum them, add a total and whatever it can think of to mess up your list.

 so base 10 is well known, but it produces strings that are very long and might be confusing, because a primary key isn't a number that you are supposed to sum, multiply or any other math.